kirillbobyrev/kirillbobyrev.com/content/blog/analyzing-long-win-streaks.md

 for Nakamura.
 That, coupled with the fact that Sarin's average rating is 70 points lower than Nakamura's probably explains a lot.
 In that regard, Naroditsky is again very close to Hikaru in terms of average opponent, even though his average rating is also 86 points lower than Nakamura's.

+### Looking at each player's opposition

+It is clear that on average, Hikaru plays against weaker opposition than everyone else in the list.
+But how different is each player's opposition?

-Let's take a look at the average rating gap between each player and their opponent:
+First, what are the average rating gaps between average rating of the player and their opposition?

 |   Player   | Average rating gap |
 | :--------: | :----------------: |